katakombi/CardanoLive/catalyst/PLAN.md

 * After usage power down the PC
 * If multiple sticks are desired it can be duplicated by cloning the system partition on a stick with a similar size

+## Use Cases

+* create Ada wallet in Daedalus/Yoroi
+* send Ada from exchange to Daedalus/Yoroi
+* send Ada from Daedalus/Yoroi to exchange
+* stake Ada wallet
+* unstake Ada wallet
+* export Staking Rewards
+* send Ada to a contact
+* hand out an receiving address to a contact
+* Exchange data (ADA addresses/csv/pubkey) between Cardano Linux and other systems (WinPC,IOS,Android)

+Create a documentation for the most important of these use cases.

+## Concepts

+* Design and document a CardanoLive ISO upgrade procedure
+* Design and propose a sustainability model for ensuring continuous upgrades
+* Design how data can be exchanged between CardanoLinux and an external system.
+Which data is ok to share?

 ## Tasks

 * Performance experiments on IO-speeds wrt running Daedalus